DylanMeeus/springboot_jwt_blog/_posts/2015-11-13-build-an-app-with-vuejs.markdown

 ![vue vuejs authentication login](https://cdn.auth0.com/blog/vuejs/vuejs-2.png)

-The **Signup** component is nearly identical, expcept it will use the `signup` method from the `auth` service to send the user's credentials to a different endpoint.
+The **Signup** component is nearly identical, except it will use the `signup` method from the `auth` service to send the user's credentials to a different endpoint.

 ![vue vuejs authentication signup](https://cdn.auth0.com/blog/vuejs/vuejs-4.png)